EXCURSIONS

 Full day; maximum 2×50 participants

-The Alpine Rhine on the boarder of Switzerland and Austria will undergo major transformation in the next decades to improve flood protection, improve ecosystems functions and enhance the recreational value.
+The channelized Alpine Rhine on the boarder of Switzerland and Austria will undergo major transformation in the next decades to improve flood protection, improve ecosystems functions and enhance the recreational value.
 The connected alluvial aquifer plays an important role for groundwater supply in the region.
 After an introduction to the history of Alpine Rhine and the project given by members of the International Rhine Regulation (IRR), we will discuss the expected effect of the project on groundwater based on results from unique field experiments and modeling studies, combined with the visit of a pumping station.
 For lunch, we will take a cable car to a restaurant with a spectacular view over the Rhine Valley, Lake Constance and the surrounding mountains.

 Prerequisites